SEB324 - Project Management

 Only available to students enrolled in Bachelor of Engineering and associated combined degrees.

-3 hours per week (2 x 1 hour lecture, 1 x 1 hour tutorial per week).
-Compulsory on campus attendance for all students during Week 9 at the Geelong Waurn Ponds Campus to attend and participate in live student presentations (assignment 3).
-Compulsory on campus attendance requirement for all students either at scheduled sessions on multiple days during the trimester or on a single scheduled day during Week 9.
-Typically on-campus (G) enrolled students will attend the compulsory activities for this unit at scheduled sessions on multiple days during the trimester and off-campus (X) enrolled students will attend the compulsory activities for this unit on a single scheduled day during Week 9.
+2 x 1 hour classes, 1 x 1 hour seminar per week, Cloud (online) students must attend and participate in mandatory activities at the Geelong Waurn Ponds Campus on the particular scheduled day during Week 8.
+There is a compulsory campus attendance requirement for all students either at scheduled sessions on multiple days during the trimester or on a single scheduled day during Week 8.
+Typically campus-linked students will attend the compulsory activities for this unit at scheduled sessions on multiple days during the trimester and cloud-linked students will attend the compulsory activities for this unit on the single scheduled day during Week 8.

 The scope of this unit is engineering project management, i.e., knowledge skills and competencies relevant and commonly required to proficiently manage projects that typically involve or are encountered in professional engineering practice.
 Accordingly this unit relies extensively on two bodies of professional knowledge; the Project Management Body of Knowledge (PMBOK®) which is internationally accepted and widely used in the profession of engineering (and others) and the general professional engineering body of knowledge.
 The unit therefore concentrates on three main concepts: preparation and planning required for a project; the activities associated with managing the project including resource management and human management; and the evaluation of project status and completion.